dimikot/git-grok/README.md

 git grok
 ```

 No arguments.
 No configuration.
 No interactivity.

-On intent.
+You don't need to learn a separate Git UI: continue running Git in console if
+you want, or use your favorite tools (like VSCode's Git panel).

+## Stacked PRs

 If you frequently write code and find it tedious to manage interdependent
 branches (like when "branch A depends on branch B which itself depends on branch